simplex-chat/simplex-chat/blog/20241125-servers-operated-by-flux-true-privacy-and-decentralization-for-all-users.md

 By default, if both Flux and SimpleX servers are enabled in this version, you will be using SimpleX Chat servers to receive messages, Flux servers to forward messages to SimpleX Chat servers, and the servers of both to forward messages to unknown servers.
 We will enable Flux to receive messages by default a bit later, or you can change it now via settings.

-Any additional servers you add to app configuration are treated as belonging to another operator, so they also will be used to improve connection privacy, together with pre-configured servers, unless they are disabled.
+Any additional servers you add to app configuration are treated as belonging to another operator, so they will also be used to improve connection privacy, together with pre-configured servers, unless you disable them.

 ## SimpleX decentralization compared with Matrix, Session and Tor